University campus in Maine

 York County Community College offers Computer Science programs in Wells, ME.
 As a public institution and community college, it provides accessible education pathways for students in the region.

-Best Bachelor's Computer Science Degree Programs in Maine
+Best Bachelor's Computer Science programs

-Key Distinction: Colby combines rigorous CS fundamentals with liberal arts breadth and faculty-mentored undergraduate research in a tight-knit community setting.
+Why it stands out.
+Colby combines rigorous CS fundamentals with liberal arts breadth and faculty-mentored undergraduate research in a tight-knit community setting.

-Hakia Insight: Colby's dual-degree option (BS and BA in CS) is rare among liberal arts colleges and lets students pursue a full minor or major in another discipline without sacrificing technical depth—a structural advantage for those uncertain whether they want pure CS or a hybrid career path.
+Hakia insight.
+Colby's dual-degree option (BS and BA in CS) is rare among liberal arts colleges and lets students pursue a full minor or major in another discipline without sacrificing technical depth—a structural advantage for those uncertain whether they want pure CS or a hybrid career path.

 At the bachelor's level, colby's computer science curriculum stands out for its integration of liberal arts breadth with rigorous technical depth, allowing you to build expertise in algorithms, systems, and artificial intelligence while maintaining coursework across mathematics, physics, and philosophy.
 The program benefits from Colby's research-active faculty who mentor undergraduates on projects spanning machine learning, cybersecurity, and computational biology.
 Small class sizes mean direct access to professors and collaborative research opportunities rare at larger institutions.
 Many Colby CS graduates pursue advanced degrees or secure positions at top tech companies, supported by the college's strong recruitment networks and emphasis on both theoretical foundations and practical problem-solving.
 The location in Maine offers a quieter intellectual environment than urban tech hubs, but Colby's reputation and alumni network ensure strong placement in competitive internships and positions across the country.

-Programs Offered
+Programs offered

-• Bachelor of Science in Computer Science — 4 years, on-campus
+• Bachelor of Science in Computer Science · 4 years · on-campus

-• Bachelor of Arts in Computer Science — 4 years, online
+• Bachelor of Arts in Computer Science · 4 years · online

-Programs Offered
+Programs offered

-• Bachelor of Science in Computer Science — 4 years, on-campus
+• Bachelor of Science in Computer Science · 4 years · on-campus

-Key Distinction: Interdisciplinary curriculum combining computer science and business.
+Why it stands out.
+Interdisciplinary curriculum combining computer science and business.
 Access to courses across UMS universities

-Hakia Insight: UMaine's CS + Business degree is the only program in its system offering this pairing, positioning graduates for product management, startup founding, or tech leadership roles that typically require a separate business minor or self-directed learning at other universities.
+Hakia insight.
+UMaine's CS + Business degree is the only program in its system offering this pairing, positioning graduates for product management, startup founding, or tech leadership roles that typically require a separate business minor or self-directed learning at other universities.

 The Bachelor of Science in Computer Science and Business is a first-of-its-kind interdisciplinary program within the University of Maine System.
 Students develop technical expertise in computer science alongside business acumen, preparing them to develop technology for business applications, manage computing teams, and launch entrepreneurial ventures.
 The program integrates coursework from UMaine's College of Liberal Arts and Sciences, Maine College of Engineering and Computing (MCEC), and Maine Business School, with opportunities to access aligned courses across UMS universities.
 The program aligns with MCEC's mission to meet growing industry demands and is supported by the UMS TRANSFORMS initiative and Harold Alfond Foundation investments.

-Programs Offered
+Programs offered

-• University of Maine Advanced Computing Group
+• University of Maine Advanced Computing Group — Machine learning, cybersecurity, and high-performance computing

-Key Distinction: Thomas College prioritizes career-ready computer science education with direct connections to regional employers and practical skill development.
+Why it stands out.
+Thomas College prioritizes career-ready computer science education with direct connections to regional employers and practical skill development.

-Hakia Insight: Thomas College's direct pipeline to Tyler Technologies—a $6B+ enterprise software company headquartered in Plano, Texas—means curriculum design is informed by real hiring needs, and internships often convert to post-grad offers within weeks of graduation.
+Hakia insight.
+Thomas College's direct pipeline to Tyler Technologies—a $6B+ enterprise software company headquartered in Plano, Texas—means curriculum design is informed by real hiring needs, and internships often convert to post-grad offers within weeks of graduation.

 At the bachelor's level, thomas College's computer science program focuses on building job-ready skills with direct application to regional and national employers, emphasizing software development, business information systems, and practical IT competencies.
 The curriculum balances theoretical foundations with hands-on coding projects and internship experiences, preparing students for immediate entry into software development and technology roles.
 Smaller cohorts mean close mentorship from faculty and personalized guidance on career pathways.
 While Thomas may be less research-intensive than larger universities, the program's strength lies in its career-focused design and connections to Maine's business community, making it an appealing option for students prioritizing employability and professional growth in a supportive, accessible environment.

-Programs Offered
+Programs offered

-• Bachelor of Science in Computer Science — 4 years, on-campus
+• Bachelor of Science in Computer Science · 4 years · on-campus

-• Bachelor of Arts in Computer Science — 4 years, online
+• Bachelor of Arts in Computer Science · 4 years · online

-Top Employers: Tyler Technologies.
+Top employers: Tyler Technologies

-University of Maine at Presque Isle — Presque Isle, ME
+#7University of Maine at Presque IslePresque Isle, ME

-Key Distinction: University of Maine at Presque Isle offers comprehensive Computer Science programs preparing students for careers in technology.
+Why it stands out.
+University of Maine at Presque Isle offers comprehensive Computer Science programs preparing students for careers in technology.

-Hakia Insight: Presque Isle's CS program benefits from being the northernmost public CS option in New England, creating a recruiting advantage for rural and remote learners who might otherwise skip higher education or relocate.
+Hakia insight.
+Presque Isle's CS program benefits from being the northernmost public CS option in New England, creating a recruiting advantage for rural and remote learners who might otherwise skip higher education or relocate.

 University of Maine at Presque Isle offers Computer Science programs in Presque Isle, ME.
 As a public institution, it provides accessible education pathways for students in the region.

-Best Master's Computer Science Degree Programs in Maine
+Best Master's Computer Science programs

-Key Distinction: Coursework-based track with applied project instead of thesis.
+Why it stands out.
+Coursework-based track with applied project instead of thesis.
 Applied project conducted at student's workplace with faculty coordination

-Hakia Insight: UMaine's online Bioinformatics PSM lets students complete the applied project at their own workplace with faculty coordination—meaning students can pivot an existing job into a credential while solving real problems their employer faces, rather than completing artificial capstones.
+Hakia insight.
+UMaine's online Bioinformatics PSM lets students complete the applied project at their own workplace with faculty coordination—meaning students can pivot an existing job into a credential while solving real problems their employer faces, rather than completing artificial capstones.

 The Online Professional Science Master's in Bioinformatics is a 30-credit, 100% online program designed for working professionals seeking advanced training in computational biology and data analysis.
 The program offers a coursework-based track with an applied project (6 credits) instead of a traditional thesis, allowing students to complete research at their workplace in coordination with faculty.
 The curriculum integrates mathematics, statistics, computer science, and molecular biology, with flexible elective options including data mining, database systems, and DNA sequencing analysis.
 Rolling admissions (Fall and Spring starts) and no GRE/GMAT requirement make entry accessible.
 Graduates advance into leadership roles in biotech, pharmaceuticals, and research institutions.
 According to the U.S. Bureau of Labor Statistics, biomedical engineers earn a median wage of $100,730 (May 2023), with 5% projected job growth through 2032—significantly higher than the median occupation wage of $48,060.

-Programs Offered
+Programs offered

-• University of Maine Advanced Computing Group
+• University of Maine Advanced Computing Group — Machine learning, cybersecurity, and high-performance computing

-Best Doctoral Computer Science Degree Programs in Maine
+Best Doctoral Computer Science programs

-Key Distinction: UMaine emphasizes research-driven education in machine learning and cybersecurity, with specialization tracks aligned to industry demand.
+Why it stands out.
+UMaine emphasizes research-driven education in machine learning and cybersecurity, with specialization tracks aligned to industry demand.

-Hakia Insight: UMaine's doctoral program in cybersecurity and machine learning sits within the Advanced Computing Group, giving PhD students early co-authorship on published research that actually addresses Maine's critical infrastructure and state agency challenges—making CVs publication-ready by year two.
+Hakia insight.
+UMaine's doctoral program in cybersecurity and machine learning sits within the Advanced Computing Group, giving PhD students early co-authorship on published research that actually addresses Maine's critical infrastructure and state agency challenges—making CVs publication-ready by year two.

 At the doctoral level, the University of Maine's computer science program is anchored by research opportunities in machine learning, cybersecurity, and software engineering, with graduate and undergraduate students collaborating on funded projects that address real-world challenges.
 The program benefits from Maine's designation as a research-intensive institution, meaning you'll have access to labs, computing resources, and faculty pursuing cutting-edge work in areas like artificial intelligence and network security.
 Curriculum pathways allow specialization in systems, intelligent systems, or software engineering, giving you flexibility to tailor your degree to career goals.
 The university's location in Orono, while rural, paradoxically connects you to a broader Maine innovation ecosystem and partnerships with organizations like the University of Maine's Advanced Computing Group.
 Graduates enter software development, data science, and cybersecurity roles at companies ranging from regional firms to FAANG, bolstered by the program's emphasis on both theoretical computer science and applied engineering skills.

-Programs Offered
+Programs offered

-• Doctor of Philosophy in Computer Science — 4-6 years, on-campus
+• Doctor of Philosophy in Computer Science · 4-6 years · on-campus

-• Doctor of Science in Computer Science — 4-6 years, online
+• Doctor of Science in Computer Science · 4-6 years · online

-• University of Maine Advanced Computing Group
+• University of Maine Advanced Computing Group — Machine learning, cybersecurity, and high-performance computing